 Republic Day in South Sudan

-Republic Day is a holiday that’s observed in South Sudan on December 28th of each year.
-It’s a holiday that is celebrated in South Sudan but isn’t celebrated as a public holiday.
-South Sudan, also known as the Republic of South Sudan, is a landlocked central African country that’s bordered by Ethiopia, Sudan, the Central African Republic, and the Democratic Republic of the Congo.
+Republic Day is a holiday observed in South Sudan on December 28th each year.
+It is celebrated in South Sudan but is not recognized as a public holiday.
+South Sudan, also known as the Republic of South Sudan, is a landlocked Central African country bordered by Ethiopia, Sudan, the Central African Republic, and the Democratic Republic of the Congo.

-This holiday falls on the day on which Southern Sudan’s constitution was promulgated in December of 2005.
-Under the 2011 transitional constitution, this country would become a republic—with executive power vested in the president and vice president.
+This holiday falls on the day Southern Sudan’s constitution was promulgated in December 2005.
+Under the 2011 transitional constitution, the country would become a republic—with executive power vested in the president and vice president.

 Facts About South Sudan

-Below are some facts about South Sudan that we’ve learned over the course of our research on this holiday.
-Let’s take a quick look at them before continuing on with this article and we talk about how this holiday is celebrated.
+Below are some facts about South Sudan that we have learned over the course of our research on this holiday.
+Let’s take a quick look at them before continuing with this article, and we will talk about how this holiday is celebrated.

 - In 2016, South Sudan suffered a 309% rate of inflation—one of the highest in the world.